Have you ever noticed one of your chickens being pecked?

 Some things are a blessing in disguise.

-Once fixed the issue of chicken pecking and bullying should go away and your more docile chickens should be fine.
+Once fixed the issue of chicken pecking and bullying should go away and your more docile chickens (like Golden Laced Wyandottes) should be fine.

 Hopefully this article will help you stop your chickens from pecking each other.